|Posted by Kimaya Crolla-Younger on December 19, 2016 at 4:10 AM|

 Give a gift of authentic wealth to your family and loved ones this Xmas.

 In my own experience, the concept of ‘forgiveness’ was for so long, somehow too big; I couldn’t digest it.
-The word seemed to oversimplify the terrain required…such were the perceived injustices that befell me throughout my young life.
+The word seemed to oversimplify the terrain required.
 Every time the ‘F’ word would be mentioned, I would silently scream ‘No!’

 In approaching forgiveness, I discovered I had to drop the word entirely.
 And look elsewhere.

 Like love, for example.
 I began to look at the kind of words I was saying to myself about love.
 Then, I went deeper.
 What was my knowing about love?

 Much later, during my 12 years in psychotherapy, I could see that my therapist had an agenda for me to forgive… and this seemed to block the deep exploration, unfolding and unbinding of this particular life.
 Still I kept going.

 Poet David Whyte writes on the subject “…the identity of the one who must forgive is actually founded on the very fact of having been wounded…Stranger still, it is that wounded, branded, un-forgetting part of us that eventually makes forgiveness an act of compassion rather than one of simple forgetting.
 To forgive is to assume a larger identity than the person who was first hurt, to mature and bring to fruition an identity that can put its arm, not only around the afflicted one within, but also around the memories seared within us by the original blow…we reimagine the past in the light of our new identity, we allow ourselves to be gifted by a story larger than the story that first hurt us and left us bereft".